NekoSaiKou/arc-2018-Team4/README.md

 * **Keyboard**
 * **A lot of LEDS (depend on how big your shelf is)**

-Because we have trouble updating the firmware, the version of EM Starter Kit is currently EMSK21 em5d.
+The version of EM Starter Kit is currently EMSK22 em7d.

 Linkit 7688 DUO is meant to build internet connection between client and server side.